nekobird/rocket/documentation/core/num.md

 `sum(...values: number[]): number`

-Sum all the number arguments.
+Sum all the arguments (Assuming they are all numbers).

 **Examples**